-For most customers, insuring the buildings and contents is generally not quite as straightforward as insuring a normal house.
-Apart from the different types of flats as outlined below then there is also the consideration of leasehold or freehold to consider.
+For many customers, taking out buildings and contents insurance for a flat is generally less straightforward than insuring a normal house.
+Apart from the different types of flats, which we’ve outlined below, there is also the consideration of the leasehold or freehold to consider.

-In addition, there may also be specific requirements from your Mortgage Company, and they may also need to see confirmation of the buildings insurance.
+In addition, there may also be specific requirements from your mortgage company.
+For instance, they may need to see confirmation of the buildings insurance.

 Finally, there are significant differences in the type of cover you will require if,